-Airpoppers are one of the most preferred ways to make popcorn.
-In this articles you'll learn all about the benefits of airpoppers and what to look for when choosing the best Air Popcorn Popper for your home.
+Airpoppers are one of the most purchased type of popcorn maker.
+And rightfully so for many good reasons.
+In this article you'll discover the benefits of airpoppers and what to look for when choosing the best Air Popcorn Popper for your home.

 |Brand/Name||Image||Output (Cups)||On/Off Switch||Price||*Our Rating|

 |Presto 04820 PopLite Hot Air Popper|